EvotecIT/PSWriteColor/README.md

 # PSWriteColor - PowerShell module

-Write-Color is a wrapper around Write-Host allowing you to create nice looking scripts with additional features for easier color options for native powershell, ANSI SGR, ANSI 4-bit color, and ANSI 8-bit color support.
+Write-Color is a wrapper around Write-Host delivering a lot of additional features for easier color options for native powershell.

-**Features:**
+Optional Write-ColorEX function provides feature compatibility with Write-Color function with included support for ANSI SGR, ANSI 4-bit color, and ANSI 8-bit color support.

+Both functions provide easy manipulation of colors, logging output to file (log) and nice formatting options out of the box.

+**Write-Color Features:**

     - Easy manipulation of colors
+    - Nice formatting options and examples
+    - Ability to use aliases for a number of parameters
+    - Efficient fast code

+**Write-ColorEX Features**

+    - Easy manipulation of colors
+    - Nice formatting options and examples
     - ANSI 4 color support with supported default color names or integers
     - ANSI 8 color support with supported default color names or integers
-    - ANSI Text and Line Styles
+    - ANSI SGR Text and Line Styles
     - Testing of ANSI support in your console if ANSI coloring or styles used
     - Logging output to file with optional parameters for a log path, log timestamps, and log levels
-    - Nice formatting options and examples
-    - Ability to use aliases for a number of parameters

 More information for this project at my [Evotec website](https://evotec.xyz/hub/scripts/pswritecolor/).